fief-dev/docs/docs/self-hosting/quickstart.md

 docker exec -it fief-server fief create-main-user --user-email anne@bretagne.duchy
 ```

-{% hint style="info" %}
+!!! info
     Of course, make sure to replace `--user-email` value with your own email address!
-{% endhint %}

 You'll then be prompted for a password.
 If everything goes well, you should see the following output: